12 Top-Rated Attractions in Williamsburg & Easy Day Trips

 One of America's best-known living history towns, Colonial Williamsburg is not a reproduction or a group of buildings collected from other sites.
 This was the capital of the colony (and later the state) of Virginia from 1705 until 1779, and today re-creates those times in their original locale, often in the original buildings.
 Others are meticulously rebuilt or restored on their original sites.

-1 Colonial Williamsburg: Revolutionary City
+1. Colonial Williamsburg: Revolutionary City

 In the setting of more than 100 original and reconstructed buildings from the 1700s, costumed interpreters recreate the excitement of the era just before and during the American Revolution in a prosperous colonial capital.
 Along with the everyday life of artisans, shopkeepers, and residents are daily reenactments of militia drills, trials, political meetings, and other activities, many of which are outdoors.
 Others are in the handsome Capitol Building, which for 80 years was the political center of Virginia, one of England's largest and wealthiest colonies.

-Address: 101 Visitor Center Drive, Williamsburg
+Address: 101 Visitor Center Drive, Williamsburg, Virginia

-2 Governor's Palace
+2. Governor's Palace

 The original home of the Royal Governor was completed in 1722 but it burned to its foundations and was replaced with a replica in 1934.
 The Governor's Palace was the social center of Williamsburg, scene of gala dinners and balls, and it was built to impress the locals with Royal authority.
 After the Revolution, it was home to the first two governors of Virginia.
 Inside, along with its beautifully appointed rooms, you'll see a display of period firearms and swords.
 Outside, explore the terraced formal gardens, which include a hedge maze, and a peek into the kitchen and scullery allows you to watch period foods being prepared.

-3 George Wythe House
+3. George Wythe House

 The finest private home in Williamsburg, the George Wythe House was built for a prominent attorney in the mid-18th century.
 Today, it's decorated and furnished in period pieces, so you can see what life would have been like in 1700s Williamsburg.
 George Wythe was among the most enlightened and influential men of the Revolutionary era, a mentor to Thomas Jefferson and other Virginia patriots and leaders.
 He was a delegate to the Continental Congress, and signer of the Declaration of Independence.
 But the distinguished history of the house doesn't end there.
 It was General George Washington's headquarters before the British siege of Yorktown, and headquarters of the French General Rochambeau after the victory at Yorktown.
 In 1776, Thomas Jefferson and his family stayed here while he was delegate to the Virginia General Assembly.
 Along with the house are outbuildings that include a kitchen, smokehouse, dovecote, and stable, as well as lovely formal gardens.

-5 Busch Gardens
+5. Busch Gardens

-Address: One Busch Gardens Boulevard, Williamsburg
+Address: One Busch Gardens Boulevard, Williamsburg, Virginia

-7 DeWitt Wallace Decorative Arts Gallery and Abby Aldrich Rockefeller Folk Art Museum
+7. DeWitt Wallace Decorative Arts Gallery and Abby Aldrich Rockefeller Folk Art Museum

 Two outstanding art museums share a building that, while connected to Colonial Williamsburg, is not part of the Revolutionary City historic area.
 The DeWitt Wallace Decorative Arts Gallery displays American and British decorative arts from the 17th through 19th centuries.
 Specialties are the world's largest collection of furniture made in the American south, one of the largest collections of English porcelain outside of Britain, and a major collection of English silver.